notemarks/notemarks/README.md

 - [Demo tutorial](https://notemarks.app/#demo-tutorial): This is a small walk-through of notemarks features.
 - [Demo awesome](https://notemarks.app/#demo-awesome): This demo consists of only one note — the famous [awesome](https://github.com/sindresorhus/awesome) readme.
 The main purpose of the demo is to show how embedded links are accessible in the general search.

+Project status: The app is currently in an early beta status.
+There will be bugs, and there are many things to improve internally and externally.
+Nonetheless it has reached a level of basic usefulness 😉.
+I hope I can stabilize the app over the following weeks.

 ## Why notemarks?

 - **Mixing notes, documents, and bookmarks**: My note-taking approach is an interplay of notes, documents (e.g. papers), and bookmarks.
 For instance, in some cases a note revolves around a bookmark or document, in other cases a note evolves into a collection of links.
 In notemarks all three can be managed in a coherent system — at least eventually.